RE Course Alberton

-The Preparation Guides are vital as they stipulate the material of the exams, in that they seek to describe what the examination questions will be testing.
-All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can find the relevant info in the legislation.
+The Preparation Guides are vital as they state the content of the exams, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides map out precisely where you can find the appropriate information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is crucial to check out the actual legislation.
-One can not expect to be tested on legislation without having read the legislation.
-By reading the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is prepared.
-Please be advised that the same terminology and method is utilized in the examination questions.
-The questions need to be technically right in that the correct legislative terms need to be used at all times.
-Checking out the legislation will help you to translate the questions properly.
+It is essential to check out the real legislation.
+One can not anticipate to be checked on legislation without having actually checked out the legislation.
+By reading the legislation you will get used to the meanings, terms and the way in which the legislation is drafted.
+Please be advised that the exact same terminology and technique is utilized in the examination questions.
+The questions must be technically correct because the correct legislative terms need to be used at all times.
+Checking out the legislation will help you to analyze the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.